baberlevi/shrimpmonitor-web/README.md

 ##Documentation

-Is essentialiy non existent so far - will add when I have more time.
+Is essentially non existent so far - will add when I have more time.

 ##Tests